ktakashi/r7rs-timer/README.md

 `(make-timer [error-handler])`

-Creates a timer object.
+Creates and starts a timer object.
 The optional argument _error-handler_ must be a procedure which accepts one argument.
 If it is given and when a timer task raises an error, then the handler will be invoked and timer will continue if the _error-handler_ wouldn't raise an error.
-Otherwise whenever an error is raised, timer propagates the error.
+Otherwise whenever an error is raised, timer stops and preserves the error.
+The error is raised when `timer-cancel!` procedure is called.

 `(timer? obj)`

 Returns `#t` if given _obj_ is a timer object, otherwise `#f`.

-`(timer-start! timer)`

-Starts the given _timer_.
-Timer won't do any task unless it's started.
-If one or more tasks are scheduled before the timer is started and the scheduled time is passed, then timer invokes the tasks.

-`(timer-stop! timer)`
+`(timer-cancel! timer)`

 Stops the given _timer_.
 The procedure raises the propagated error if there is.
 Once a timer is stopped, it will never be able to start again.